davinfalahtama/Data-Analyst-Chatbot/README.md

    streamlit run app.py
    ```

-2. Upload a dataset (CSV, Excel, or JSON) in the sidebar.
+2. Upload a dataset (CSV) in the sidebar.

 3. Start chatting with the assistant in the main interface:
    - Example prompts: